WOD Strats – The Seven Wod: Beastly PR Strategy

 - 24:37 – Graham Holmberg – 2010

 So, how about you?
 If you’re a guy we suggest that you set your target time at 28 minutes.
-That will put you at 4 minute rounds.
+That will put you at 4-minute rounds.
 For women, shoot for 35 minutes, which works out to seven rounds of 5 minutes.
-Once you have achieved these targets, drop by a minute each time you do this WOD.
+Once you have achieved these targets, drop by a minute each time you do The Seven Wod.

 Be sure to give this one a try with our key strategies in place.
 All you need to do is to:

 - Prioritize your weaknesses, teaming them up to supersets of 4 and 3 sets each round

 - If you are going to rest, do so after your handstand push-ups